top of page

 Dr. Jonathan Veinot

 Dr. Veinot was an invited OECD Expert for the Environmental Impact of Nanomaterials, Berlin 2013.
-Dr. Veinot is also the Director of the Alberta/Technical University of Munich International Graduate School for Hybrid Functional Materials.
+Dr. Veinot is also the Director of the Alberta/ Technical University of Munich International Graduate School for Hybrid Functional Materials.
 He received the prestigious 2017 Award for Excellence in Materials Chemistry from the Canadian Chemical Society as one of “Canada’s shining scientific lights” in the field of silicon nanocrystals and the 2016 Burghausen Chemistry Award, recognized by the chemical industry of Bavaria, Germany for his impressive contributions to the field of silicon nanomaterials.
-Jonathan also serves as President and CTO of Applied Quantum Materials Inc.
+Jonathan also serves as Scientific Advisor for DMM and President and CTO of Applied Quantum Materials Inc.

 Dominique Hebert